Karen wrote in to me the other day to ask about multiplatform publishing:

 If fiction is a balance of action and information, the axis of the scale, the part that holds everything else together, is emotion.
 Without emotion to lord over the work and to keep everything else in check, your whole manuscript falls apart.
 (And you do not get to hold the Sword of the Awesome Manuscript.)

 We should always be in touch with your character’s emotions (especially if you are writing in third person, as that is a challenge for many) and they should be legible and resonant for readers.
 Whether you’re writing a scene of action or dropping information in your manuscript, keep in mind your characters’ interiority (thoughts, feelings, reactions) near the surface.
-You can even indulge in some strategic Good Telling.
+You can even indulge in some strategic Good Telling–balanced with interiority in writing, of course.
+If you’ve mastered these tenets, then you’re on your way to mastering how to write good fiction.

-How to write fiction a reader cares about is a huge question many writers have.
-This post will be a short one but it strikes at, I think, the very heart of writing great fiction.
+Writing fiction a reader cares about is a huge question many writers have.
+This post will be a short one but it strikes at, I think, the very heart of being a good writer.
 What is your number one objective as a writer?

 To make your reader feel.

-Whenever I speak about queries at conferences, I always have one request: Make me care.
+Whenever I speak about how to write a query letter at conferences, I always have one request: Make me care.
 This is the same idea.
 I want to feel my interest piqued with the query.
 I want to feel something, even if it’s just a stirring of feeling or concern or nervousness or longing.
 Most queries fail to elicit even one feeling (other than boredom).

 How to Make a Reader Care

-The manuscript itself, however, has to do much more than just make a reader care (though that’s an excellent starting point, and it will set you apart from most readers).
+The manuscript itself, however, has to do much more than just make a reader care (though that’s an excellent starting point, and it will set you apart from most writers).
 When your character — who is the focal point of our feelings and our gateway into the story — feels hurt, the reader should ache.
 When they fall in love, the reader should feel her heart quicken.
 When they think all is lost, the reader should reach for the Ben & Jerry’s.
+That’s when you know you’re on your way to being a good writer.

-If you’re not going to be manipulating your reader’s emotions and taking your audience on a journey of feelings, thoughts, and realizations, what’s the point?
+If you’re not writing fiction that manipulates your reader’s emotions and takes your audience on a journey of feelings, thoughts, and realizations, what’s the point?

 How do you make your readers feel emotion?
 You do it through crafting a character with feelings and goals, and also by knowing your own feelings.
 At the VCFA Alumni Mini-Residency I attended this July in Vermont, COUNTDOWN author and master writer Deborah Wiles said the following: